-Hong Kong student who fell during protests dies, fresh unrest likely
+Death of student during Hong Kong protests likely to trigger further unrest

 China denies interfering in Hong Kong and has blamed Western countries for stirring up trouble.

-Reporting by Jessie Pang, Clare Jim, Felix Tam, Anne Marie Roantree, Writing by Farah Master; Editing by Raju Gopalakrishnan
+Reporting by Jessie Pang, Kate Lamb, Sarah Wu, Clare Jim, Felix Tam, Anne Marie Roantree and Twinnie Siu; Writing by Farah Master; Editing by Raju Gopalakrishnan